-- Be driven only by Skycaps and Special Service Agents. - Be operated in a safe and careful manner at approximately walking speed and shall be equipped to prevent speeds in excess of 5 miles per hour. - Give pedestrians the right of way - Use horn as necessary to warn of cart's presence. - Use extreme caution at corners and congested areas. - Be equipped with continuously flashing amber lights or other approved lights. - Be stowed and charged only in designated areas. - Be used for elderly, special assistance passengers and other customers.
+- Be driven only by Skycaps and Special Service Agents. - Be operated in a safe and careful manner at approximately walking speed and shall be equipped to prevent speeds in excess of five (5) miles per hour. - Give pedestrians the right of way - Use horn as necessary to warn of cart's presence. - Use extreme caution at corners and congested areas. - Be equipped with continuously flashing amber lights or other approved lights. - Be stowed and charged only in designated areas. - Be used for elderly, special assistance passengers and other customers.

-Manual wheelchairs should have automatic braking system and will be required after January 2023.
+Manual wheelchairs must have an automatic braking system.